ShafiaChy/TypeScript-Exploring-the-basics/Readme.md

 6. To keep a value fixed,the value needs to be used as a type.
 This is called literal.
 With ? means the object property may exist.
 7. With readonly, you cannot overrride an object property.
 8. Functions in objects are called methods

+---

+## Day 3

+1. TypeScript globally access all the variables so if you write same variable name in another file it will show error.
+To avoid that, write all the code in `{}`